metacpan/metacpan-cpan-extracted/distros/T/Template-Plex/README.md

 The `immediate` call loads and caches a template with a user defined key and then immediately renders it, returning the results.

-An important option when loading templates is the **root** option.
-This is the directory (relative to the working directory) which is prepended to all paths.
-This makes it easy for templates to refer to other templates with relative paths, regardless of the working directory.

 ## Template Reuse

 Reusing templates can reduce the repetitive nature of content.